 5. Get ready for your trip

-*Please note, the northern lights are a natural occurrence and sightings cannot be guaranteed.
+*Please note, the northern lights are a natural phenomenon so sightings aren’t guaranteed.

 Why choose Nordic Visitor

-Established in 2002, Nordic Visitor is a leading travel agency based in Iceland.
-Our local experts live and breathe Iceland and have in-depth knowledge of the must-see attractions and routes, providing you with an exceptional vacation.
+Established in 2002, Nordic Visitor is a leading tour operator based in Reykjavík.
+With local experts that live and breathe Iceland, you’ll have a better chance of seeing the lights.
+Along with discovering the best aurora-watching spots, you’ll get insight into the must-see attractions and beyond.

 Nordic Visitor is dedicated to the best service quality, and this is reflected year after year when TripAdvisor awards us with their Certificate of Excellence.
 We also take great pride in our customer feedback: 97% of our travellers say they would recommend us to friends and family.